MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 -	**Errors**: The number of errors by error type and code.

-     You can view these error counts over time, or to view the distribution of errors, select **Pie chart**.
+     - To view error counts over time, or to view the distribution of errors, select **Pie chart**.

 In addition to HTTP Client Errors (400, 401, 403), you may also see the following errors: